Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 python install.py
 ```

+Install Vjoy

+[Download the installer](https://drive.google.com/file/d/0B2UgaM91sqeAVE4wWWh3emFDbms/view) and run it.
+This is locked to a known working of version of vJoySetup.exe hosted in my Google Drive.
+You can install from vJoy's source forge if you're feeling [rebellious](https://sourceforge.net/projects/vjoystick/files/).

 #### Xbox360ce setup
 _Xbox360ce is a gamepad emulator that we will need in order to route control from vjoy to GTAV_
 * Close GTAV if it's open